-VVDN Technologies and Axiado Collaborate on Open Compute Platform Compliant data center and Telco O-RAN servers
+VVDN Technologies and Axiado Collaborate on Open Compute Platform Compliant Data Center and Telco O-RAN Servers

 Companies to Showcase AI-Enhanced Hardware Cybersecurity and OCP-Compliant Server Designs at OCP Summit 2023

-GURUGRAM, India, Sept.
-25, 2023 /PRNewswire/ -- OCP Summit 2023 — VVDN Technologies, a global provider of product engineering, manufacturing and digital services and solutions, and Axiado Corporation, an AI-enhanced hardware cybersecurity company, today announced their collaboration on a new hardware-anchored, AI-driven approach to platform security for Open Compute Project (OCP) compliant servers.
-This collaboration combines VVDN's expertise in designing and manufacturing OCP-compliant servers with Axiado's industry-leading DC-SCM control module and trusted control/compute unit (TCU).
+GURUGRAM, India and SAN JOSE, Calif., Sept.
+25, 2023 /PRNewswire/ -- 2023 OCP Global Summit — VVDN Technologies, a global provider of product engineering, manufacturing and digital services and solutions, and Axiado Corporation, an AI-enhanced hardware cybersecurity company, today announced their collaboration on a new hardware-anchored, AI-driven approach to platform security for Open Compute Project (OCP) compliant servers.
+This collaboration combines VVDN's expertise in designing and manufacturing OCP-compliant servers with Axiado's industry-leading DC-SCM control module and Trusted Control/Compute Unit (TCU).
 With this collaboration, VVDN and Axiado are reshaping the server technology landscape and ushering in a transformative era in data center security with servers driven by Axiado's pioneering TCUs.

 "VVDN is deeply committed to data center excellence," said Puneet Agarwal, Co-Founder and CEO, VVDN Technologies.
 "Our relentless pursuit of advanced systems and solutions, especially in secure server design, development, and manufacturing, not only sets us apart in the Indian market but also on the global stage.
 This dedication is the cornerstone of our technological evolution and growth."